Gulabi-Dil/Instagram-Post-Unsaving-Script/README.md

 # Instagram-Post-Unsaving-Script

-Instagram on IOS has an option to select all saved posts and unsave them all in one go not on Android.
+Instagram on IOS has an option to select all saved posts and unsave them all in one go but not on Android.
 I didn't want to manually select the thousands of posts to unsave them so I searched for some tools online and found a browser extension but it was really slow and used to stop running midway or whenever I switched tabs.
 So I wanted to write my own script to automate the process.

 ## Features:
 1. Extracts the necessary tokens and values on the fly from the current session itself.
 So, it doesn't store any user data.